Working in Oman

 On the plus side, since it is illegal to work in Oman on a visitor’s visa, expats must have a firm job offer before even arriving in the country.
 Expats will be hired on a fixed-term contract basis, and their Omani hiring company will even appoint a 'sponsor' to help organise an employment visa.
 Omani employers are accustomed to providing attractive expat salary packages (often including transport, accommodation and schooling stipends).

 However, the downside to this setup is that since the hiring company must invest a significant amount of time, effort and money to get an expat to Oman, changing jobs once there is extremely difficult.
 Expats who leave a position have to leave Oman for two years before returning to take on another position.
-This is a recent change which has been put in place to encourage companies to employ Omani workers before bringing in expats.

 Work culture in Oman